Matcha.Guide

 Ummon is the sweet spot of the Ippodo range, and our overall favourite.
 The jump from Ikuyo is immediately apparent: the aroma is richer, with notes of dried grass and a subtle nuttiness.
 In the bowl, it has a noticeably thicker, creamier mouthfeel even as usucha, and the umami presence is pronounced without being overwhelming.

 The finish lingers, a gentle, natural sweetness that sits on the palate for a good 30 seconds after each sip.
-There's virtually zero bitterness when prepared at the right temperature (around 80°C).
+In our preparation, there was very little bitterness when prepared at the right temperature (around 80°C).
 This is matcha that rewards attention.
 Sip it slowly.
-It genuinely evolves as it cools slightly in the bowl.
+In our notes, it evolved as it cooled slightly in the bowl.
 If you're buying one Ippodo tin to understand what premium Japanese matcha tastes like, this is the one.

 Pros: